 Mr. Ergo began his practice in the Los Angeles and San Francisco offices of Adams, Duque & Hazeltine.
 In 1985, he became one of the founding attorneys of Bowles & Verna, LLP.
 He holds the highest rating of “A.V.” from the Martindale Hubbell Law Directory.
-He was selected in 2013 and 2014 to the California Super Lawyers list.
+He was selected in 2013 through 2019, to the California Super Lawyers list.

 Mr. Ergo has tried and arbitrated more than 30 cases.
 He currently serves as National Counsel for Worthington Cylinder Corporation of Columbus, Ohio and Grand Hall Enterprise Co., Ltd. of Taipei, Taiwan.
 Mr. Ergo handles litigation for these and other companies throughout the United States.

 Mr. Ergo’s practice takes him all over the world.
 He has represented a variety of clients from China, Taiwan, Singapore, South Korea, Japan, Germany, the United Kingdom, Egypt and the Netherlands.
 Mr. Ergo regularly travels abroad, particularly to Asia, to meet with clients to keep abreast of their operations and legal needs.

 In addition to litigation, Mr. Ergo acts as outside general counsel for companies by providing practical business advice and developing strategies to proactively avoid exposure to legal liability.
 In this role, Mr. Ergo analyzes prospective business ventures, negotiates contracts, advises on potential litigation exposure, and ensures that adequate and appropriate insurance is secured.
 When claims arise, Mr. Ergo finds solutions that not only resolve the claim at hand, but also minimize the potential for negative consequences in other pending or potential claims.
 These services have been particularly valuable to foreign companies that do not have a U.S. legal department.